Codykilpatrick/Celestia/README.md

 Celestia is a market prediction app for the MMORPG Eve Online.
 Celestia leverages AI and Machine Learning to predict market prices.

+You can view the live application here: https://evecelestia.com/ You can view the live API here: https://celestia-api.fly.dev/graphiql

 ## Getting Started
 Celestia is an open-source project that is open to all developers.
 If you would like to help please submit an issue or Pull Request!